Michael-Hodges/mars_robots_dist_system/project_proposal.md

 - Coordinating tasks
 - Reliable communication to the group

+### Expected scenarios to handle
+We also list out some failure scenarios that we hope to be able to tackle in our implementation

+- Unreachable robot.
+How can we handle a robot going offline for an extended period and reentering the network.
+- Dropped messages.
+We need to ensure that our nodes reliably deliver messages to the leader and other members of the fleet.

+In general, we can abstract our problem out to a higher level and describe it as a peer-to-peer network used to maintain the state of a distributed system.
+Within this description the commands we send will merely be updated in the state of a specific robot.

+### Features out of scope
 To eliminate scope creep we will only implement a subset of algorithms and focus only on the distributed system aspect of our application.
 Therefore the following will not be included in our implementation:

 - Robot Navigation: Developing an algorithm for how to control the robots would be necessary in a real application but does not aid in the learning and development of distributed systems.
 - Robotic mesh network: we will assume that this network exists and allows our robots to talk to each other.
 - Altitude and coordinate calculation: obviously on a planet there are no existing satellites and therefore, no way to utilize such satellites to calculate coordinates.
 Thus, we will generate our data in a relative way and not focus on what the data actually is.
 - Issuing commands: To control the fleet of robots some centralized command will be issued from the likes of a NASA.
 This is out of our scope and will assume we can broadcast commands and we will focus on developing a way to handle simulated commands

-We also list out some failure scenarios that we hope to be able to tackle in our implementation

-- Loss of communication or destruction of a robot.
-How can we handle a robot going offline for an extended period and reentering the network.
-- TODO

-In general, we can abstract our problem out to a higher level and describe it as a peer-to-peer network used to maintain the state of a distributed system.
-Within this description the commands we send will merely be updated in the state of a specific robot.

 # Archichitecture overview diagram (figure) and design description